oskarkraak/Caesar-Cipher/README.md

 # API
 Use the Coder class to encrypt/decrypt Strings by calling the encrypt(String text) or decrypt(String text) method.

 You can also use the traditional Caesar cipher by calling the rotate(String text, int key) method.
-Thus, ROT13 can be used calling rotate(String text, 13).
+Thus, ROT13 can be used by calling rotate(String text, 13).